Ice Road: Vengeance

 Ice Road: Vengeance is a 2025 American action thriller film written and directed by Jonathan Hensleigh.
 It is the direct sequel to The Ice Road (2021).
-Liam Neeson returns from the first film, alongside Fan Bingbing, Bernard Curry, Salim Fayad and Geoff Morrell.
+Liam Neeson and Marcus Thomas return from the first film, alongside Fan Bingbing, Bernard Curry, Salim Fayad and Geoff Morrell.
 The film follows an ice-road truck driver who travels to the Himalayas to scatter his brother's ashes where he must fend off mercenaries.

 The film was released in the United States in selected theaters on June 27, 2025, and received negative reviews from critics.

 Plot

 Mike McCann, a seasoned ice-road trucker, is grappling with survivor's guilt following the death of his younger brother, Gurty, who perished in the events of The Ice Road.
 To honor Gurty's final wish, Mike travels to Nepal to scatter his ashes atop Mount Everest.

-In Kodari, a local opposition figure, Ganesh Rai, opposes the construction of a hydroelectric dam in the village, which is proposed by Rudra Yash, who works on behalf of a corrupt industrial company.
-Ganesh's father is killed when one of Rudra's mercenaries pushes his bus off a cliff.
-He reports it to the police as an accident.
-Upon learning of this, Ganesh's son, Vijay, realizes that his father will be next and hides him in the isolated cabin in the Annapurna Highlands.
+In Kodari, local opposition figure Ganesh Rai opposes the construction of a hydroelectric dam that would affect the access of water supply from the river, which is proposed by corrupt industrialist Rudra Yash.
+To remove the opposition, a mercenary, hired by Rudra, kills Ganesh's father by pushing his bus off the cliff, making it look like an accident.
+Upon learning this, Ganesh's son, Vijay, realizes that his father will be next and hides him in the isolated cabin in the Annapurna Highlands.

 Arriving in Kathmandu, Mike hires Dhani, a skilled local Everest guide.
 They join a group of passengers aboard the "Kiwi Express", a tour bus navigating the perilous "Road to the Sky," a narrow, high-altitude mountain pass, and driven by spirited New Zealand bus driver, Spike.
 An American professor, Evan Myers, and his daughter Starr also board the bus.

-After Vijay boards the bus, two mercenaries – Jeet and Yug – hijack the bus in attempt to kidnap Vijay.
-Mike punctures a tire through a hatch on the floor to force the bus to stop at Kodari and kills Yug while Dhani knocks out and restrains Jeet.
-There, police officer Shankar arrives, supposedly to arrest Jeet and rescue Vijay.
-However, Shankar is actually on Rudra's payroll.
+As Vijay boards the bus, two mercenaries – Jeet and Yug – hijack the bus in attempt to kidnap Vijay.
+Mike punctures a tire through a hatch on the floor to force the bus to stop at Kodari and kills Yug while Dhani incapacitates and restrains Jeet.
+There, police officer Shankar arrives, purportedly to arrest Jeet and rescue Vijay.
+However, Shankar is actually Rudra's accomplice.
 Vijay is brought to a nearby building where Rudra tortures him for the whereabouts of his father.
 Realizing something is amiss, Mike, Dhani and Evan investigate the building.
 Rudra kills Evan but Mike and Dhani rescue Vijay before escaping on the repaired bus despite Mike and Spike being injured in the process.